... Zeta Comm

 (1200 x 943)

-The moiré pattern, cut from Page 9 of The Science of Moire Patterns book, is also an unusual pick.
-Its concentric circles are so tightly packed and slender that from barely more than a foot away the pattern blurs into a uniform 50% gray that never had any chance of being seen on a TV screen.
-And how curious that Wah did not place the cutting compass in the dead center of the circles.
-Since the moiré bezel ring is now loose, and without any detailed photographs available prior to the disassembly, its original orientation is unknown.
+The moiré pattern was a odd pick by Wah.
+Its concentric black & white circles are so thin that from any distance the pattern blurs into a uniform 50% gray that never had any chance of being seen on TV screens.
+And how curious that he didn't place the cutting compass at dead center of the circles but rather offset it by 1/16".
+Since the moiré bezel ring is now loose, and without any decent images of it prior to the disassembly, the original orientation cannot be known with certainty.

-Two other items of note: the control panel is from a particularly thin piece of aluminum, thinner than seen in either Alpha or Epsilon.
-Also, the hinge axle fits very tightly through the holes of the antenna hinge wheels.
-Sliding it back an forth was very difficult; it is not known why it does not move more freely.
-Suffice it to say that when assembled, this comm's antenna would not freely swing open with the flip of the wrist.
+Two other items of note: the control panel is from a particularly thin piece of aluminum; thinner than seen in either Alpha or Epsilon.
+Also the hinge axle fits very tightly through the holes of the antenna hinge wheels.
+Sliding it back an forth was difficult; it is not known why it does not move more freely, though figure it's from corrosion.
+Suffice it to say that when fully assembled in that state, this comm's antenna would not freely swing open with the easy flip of the wrist, which is why - if it's been like this since the show - it may not have been used often during filming.

 (1400 x 913)